 In a moving example of unconditional love in difficult times, the Jesuit priest and bestselling author of TATTOOS ON THE HEART, Gregory Boyle, shares what three decades of working with gang members in Los Angeles has taught him about faith, compassion, and the enduring power of kinship.

 In his first book, TATTOOS ON THE HEART: THE POWER OF BOUNDLESS COMPASSION, Gregory Boyle introduced us to Homeboy Industries, the largest gang-intervention program in the world.
-Critics hailed that book as an “astounding literary and spiritual feat” … Continue reading →
+Critics hailed that book as an “astounding … Continue reading →

-About Breakout Nora Tucker is looking forward to summer vacation in Wolf Creek–two months of swimming, popsicles, and brushing up on her journalism skills for the school paper.
+Nora Tucker is looking forward to summer vacation in Wolf Creek–two months of swimming, popsicles, and brushing up on her journalism skills for the school paper.
 But when two inmates break out of the town’s maximum security prison, everything changes.
 Doors are locked, helicopters fly over the woods, and police patrol the school grounds.
 Worst of all, everyone is on edge, and fear brings out the worst in some people Nora has known her whole life.
-Even if the inmates are caught, she worries that home might never feel the same.
+Even if police catch the inmates, she worries that home might never feel the same.